sabinpark/ECE281_CE2/README.md

 ## Structural Decoder Results
 ![alt text](https://raw2.github.com/sabinpark/ECE281_CE2/master/Decoder_Structural%20Simulation%20Results.PNG "Structural Decoder Results")

-These results may be compared with the table above or the waveform below.
+These results may be compared with the truth table above or the waveform below.

 ## Structural Decoder Waveform
 ![alt text](https://raw2.github.com/sabinpark/ECE281_CE2/master/Decoder_Structural%20Simulation%20Waveform.PNG "Structural Decoder Waveform")

-The three inputs, I0, I1, and EN are represented by the count signal.
+The three inputs, I0, I1, and EN are represented by the count signal, and therefore are not shown to actually take in the input values for the simulation.